 Green Goddess Immune Boosting Soup

-- 3 handfuls about 3 cups O Organics Organic Salad Baby Spinach or Super Greens Blend
+- 3 cups baby spinach, or O Organics Organic Super Greens Blend

-- 1 cup O Organics Chicken Broth or Vegetable Broth
+- 1 cup chicken broth, or Vegetable Broth

 - 1/2 cup coconut milk